ElandVarse/100-days-of-code/log.md

 ### Day 67: March 10, 2020

 **Today's Progress**: I managed to reduce a lot the lines of the code, make it more beautiful and more easy to be read.
-I learned a lot as well, descovering things i've never knew that was possible without searching on google :)))))
+I learned a lot as well, discovering things i've never knew that was possible without searching on google :)))))

 **Thoughts**: I'm very happy with that :)